-The Seattle International Film Festival is the largest film festival in the United States, presenting more than 400 features, documentaries, and short films to an audience of over 138,000 each year.
-SIFF is consistently ranked as one of the top festivals in North America, and is an Academy Award-qualifying festival for short films.
+The Seattle International Film Festival is consistently ranked as one of the top festivals in North America, and is an Academy Award-qualifying festival for short films, presenting more than 250 features, documentaries, and short films to an audience of roughly 100,000 each year

 SIFF started out as an event aimed squarely at Seattle filmgoers, renowned for their strong support for independent cinema and their sophisticated, maverick tastes.
 Through the years, Seattle audiences have proven themselves to be remarkably astute judges of a film's theatrical strength in the American marketplace.
 This, in turn, has made SIFF a great testing ground for new films.
-Our emphasis on keeping the Festival an event aimed first and foremost at filmgoers, provides the films themselves with the kind of genuine audience response that has attracted the participation of so many filmmakers and film distributors.
+SIFF’s emphasis on keeping the Festival an event aimed first and foremost at filmgoers, provides the films themselves with the kind of genuine audience response that has attracted the participation of filmmakers and film distributors for 50 years.

 Golden Space Needle Awards

-Seattle International Film Festival audiences cast their votes in the categories of Best Film, Documentary Feature, Director, Actor, Actress, and Short Film.
+Seattle International Film Festival audiences cast their votes in the categories of Best Film, Documentary Feature, Director, Performance, and Short Film.
 Among past winners of this expression of SIFF filmgoers esteem are films and talents, who went on to win Academy Awards and Golden Globe Awards, as well as a large number of critical and theatrical hits.

-In addition, we sponsor nine internationally juried awards in the below categories:
+In addition, we sponsor eleven (11) juried awards in the below categories:

 The SIFF Official Competition celebrates some of the year’s most accomplished films, ranging from first-time directors to established masters.
 A cash prize of $5,000 will be awarded to the winner of this competition.